How much does SEO cost in the UK? (2026 guide)

 Technical complexity

-E-commerce sites need category optimisation, pagination handling, and variant management.
+E-commerce sites need category optimisation, pagination handling and variant management.
 Multi-location businesses need complex local targeting structures.

 Expertise requirements

-Healthcare, legal, and financial content needs writers who understand the subject matter and can meet regulatory requirements.
+Healthcare, legal and financial content needs writers who understand the subject matter and can meet regulatory requirements.
 Specialist expertise costs more.

 How long does SEO take to work?